tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/canned/GAMRankingNetwork.md

 )
 </code></pre>

-Creates a EncodeListwiseFeatures layer from its config.
+Creates a RankingNetwork layer from its config.

 <!-- Tabular view -->